Is Italy Safe to Visit For Tourists?

 blue car on the street during night time

+There is a police station in each of the 105 Italian provincial capitals.
 You should contact the nearest neighborhood police station (Carabinieri or Polizia di Stato) if you’ve been a victim of theft or another crime, which is highly unusual anyway.
 A copy of your report is something you should save in case you need to submit an insurance claim.
 If your credit card is stolen, you should immediately contact your bank to block the card so that no one else may use it.

 Watch Your Step!